nikku/wuffle/README.md

 ## Features

 * Multi-repository / organization support
-* Maps issues to columns via labels and/or close states
+* Maps issues to columns via labels or close states
 * Allows you to filter issues by name, issue label, and more
 * Visualizes reviews and pull request status/checks on a card
 * Automatically [moves cards across columns](https://github.com/nikku/wuffle/blob/master/docs/AUTOMATIC_CARD_MOVEMENT.md), as you develop